 Hugely-muscled, radiating an amazing charisma, Samras stood bare-skinned in a black kilt and silver Panter buckle.
 His eyes absorbed and mirrored the energy of the adoring crowd.
 He raised his obscenely bulging arms in fists, and the crowd roared again, like animals.

 Passing through the immense city gates, Samras met Tan’s gaze, and for just a moment he felt like pissing himself.
 The moment passed and Samras entered the city.

 Dressed in silks and lace, poets and musicians of Lucelle danced before the Lover, the Incarnation of Mercy.
 Balancing the judgment of Samras, Lucelle embodied the virtues of compassion and forgiveness.

 Tan gaped until her eyes touched him, thrilling, like an orgasm, a drug, and moved on.
 He wanted more.
 Would do anything to have more… of THAT.
 Anything.

 “No, Felix,” Tan sighed as they picked their way past packs of bodies and voices inside the walls of Kend.
 “It’s like I told you yesterday, and the day before that, and--”

 “Tan, please,” Besi smiled.
-“Not everyone has a mind for geography.”
+“Not everyone has a mind for geography like you do.”